 “Though it doesn’t quite capture the complexity of its subject’s life, Coco Avant Chanel remains a fascinating, appropriately lovely tribute.”

 Young Coco Chanel (Audrey Tautou) works as a seamstress by day and a cabaret entertainer by night.

-This is where Coco meets a wealthy heir (Benoît Poelvoorde), becomes his fashion consultant and lover.
+This is where Coco meets a wealthy heir (Benoît Poelvoorde), who becomes his fashion consultant and lover.

 Tired of the flowery hats, tight corsets, and yards of lace that define women’s fashion, Coco uses her lover’s clothing as a starting point to distill an elegant and sophisticated line of women’s clothing that propels her to the top of Parisian haute couture.

-In a mixture of brutal candor and tender sympathy, ‘Coco Before Chanel’ charts the rise of an ambitious but difficult woman.
+In a mixture of brutal honesty and tender sympathy, ‘Coco Before Chanel’ charts the rise of an ambitious but challenging woman.

 Dior and I

 “Dior and I will appeal to fashion fans, but this beautifully tailored documentary may draw in even the least sartorially inclined.”

 On the surface, Frédéric Tcheng’s documentary suggests an advertorial for the house of Dior (owned by the massive conglomerate LVMH).

 Intriguing quotes from legendary founder Christian Dior are deployed to paint Raf Simons, the new artistic director, as a worthy successor.